 - 1. Common room students may use the Year 12 Common Room at recess and lunchtime.
 It must be maintained in a clean and tidy condition. - 2.
-Attendance during study periods Year 12 students may arrive late on campus if they have a study period in Periods 1&2 or leave early if they have a study period in Periods 3&4.
-Student reception requires a note from parents to cover these absences.
-Students must attend Chapel and Sports as per their timetable.
-Teachers may schedule additional classes or assessments during study periods, which the students are expected to attend. - 3.
 Year 12 jackets students design their Year 12 jackets during Year 11.
-This is led by the Year 11 Level Mentor and the final design is approved by the Head of Secondary and Prinicpal.
-Students may wear their Year 12 jackets with their academic and sports uniform, if they wish.
-All Year 12 students must have their own academic blazer for formal school occasions.

-4. Driving to school policy and application - Students may drive to school if they are on their P plates.
-Please refer to the Driving to school policy and application for specific details and restrictions.
+This is led by the Year 11 Homeroom Teacher and the final design is approved by the Head of Secondary and Principal.
+Students may wear their Year 12 jackets with their sports uniform, if they wish.
+All Year 12 students must have their own academic blazer for formal school occasions. - 3.
+Driving to school policy and application Students may drive to school if they are on their P plates.
+Please refer to the driving to school policy and application for specific details and restrictions.

-8. VCE Personnel at NCC - 2024
+9. VCE Personnel at Mernda Hills

-Who PERSON/S RESPONSIBILITIES Principal Ms M James ultimate VCE responsibility rests here VCE Mrs M Mead communication with parents as needed Coordinator write and update VCE policies has a range of forms for students deals with needs for Special Exam Arrangements deals with applications for change of subject ie forms, counsels students, liaises with parties concerned Off Campus study coordination VTAC administration VASS Mrs M Mead enrolment of students into VCE Coordinator Personal Details Forms and related data entry results entry for units printing of exam timetables for students enters student data information ie ESL status Subject develop coursework that assesses outcomes and fulfils Study Teachers Design judge whether a student has fulfilled the requirements to the standard or an S (for submitted work) Learning Various senior Deals with and decides the following matters and/or applications: and teachers and breaches of attendance rule and action regarding this Teaching heads of awarding of marks from SAC makeup session Committee departments breaches of VCE rules- either VCAA or school set (other than authentication) deals with and decides student requests to carry less than the standard 6-subject load Students abide by VCAA and NCC rules keep records, drafts etc of work for authentication appropriately acknowledge resources used
+Who PERSON/S RESPONSIBILITIES Principal Ms Kristin Hankins ☐ ultimate VCE responsibility rests here Head of Secondary Mr Trent Martin responsible for the operational implementation of the VCE program deals with investigations of authentication breaches of VCAA rules approves updates to VCE policies as required VCE Coordinator Mrs MaryAnn Goro communication with parents as needed write and update VCE policies has a range of forms for students deals with needs for Special Exam Arrangements and Special Provision deals with applications for change of subject ie forms, counsels students, liaises with parties concerned Off Campus study coordination - VSL, VSV VTAC administration - student results supports investigations of authentication breaches of VCAA rules oversees satisfactory completion of the VCE support of and provision for relevant staff professional learning in relation to VCE VASS Coordinator Mrs MaryAnn Goro oversees student records enrolment of students into VCE Personal Details Forms and related data entry results entry for units printing of exam timetables for students enters student data information ie ESL status Subject Teachers develop coursework that assesses outcomes and fulfils Study Design judge whether a student has fulfilled the requirements to the standard or an S (for submitted work) Secondary School Learning Team Various senior teachers and heads of departments Deals with and decides the following matters and/or applications: □ breaches of attendance rule and action regarding this □ awarding of marks from SAC makeup session

+☐ breaches of VCE rules- either VCAA or school set (other

+than authentication)

+deals with and decides student requests to carry more or

+less than the standard 5-subject load

+Students ☐ abide by VCAA and College rules

+keep records, drafts etc of work for authentication

+appropriately acknowledge resources used

-8. Glossary of VCE Related Terms
+10. Glossary of VCE Related Terms